Nick White (racing driver)

-Nick White (born July 25, 2006) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series, driving the No. 22 Chevrolet for Drew White Motorsports.
+Nick White (born July 25, 2006) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series, driving the No. 22 Chevrolet for Drew White Motorsports.
 He is the son of former racing driver Drew White, who formerly competed in ARCA, as well as the NASCAR Busch Series.

 Racing career

 White has previously competed in the Southern Pro Am Truck Series, the Florida Pro Truck Challenge Series, and the World Series of Asphalt Stock Car Racing.

 In 2025, it was revealed that White would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 00 Toyota for Kennedy Aiken Racing.
 A month later, it was revealed that White would attempt to make his debut in the season opening race at Daytona, this time driving the No. 22 Chevrolet for Drew White Motorsports, although he would withdraw for the event before practice.
 He would enter in the race at Talladega Superspeedway, although he would finish in 38th after suffering an engine failure in practice.

+In 2026, it was revealed that White would once again participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, this time driving the No. 22 for Drew White Motorsports, where he set the 65th quickest time between the two sessions held.